-G

 FORM 10-Q

 (Mark One)

-QUARTERLY REPORT PURSU 1934 ANT TO SECTION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended June 30, 2020
+For the quarterly period ended March 31, 2021

-or

-☐ TRANSITION REPORT PURS 1934 UANT TO SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE AC T OF
+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

 For the transition period from to

 Commission File Number: 001-38295

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+61 North Beacon Street, 4th Floor Boston, Massachusetts (Address of principal executive offices) 27-3181608 (I.R.S.
+Employer Identification No.)

+02134 (Zip Code)

-X4] PHARMACEUTICALS, I (Exact name of registrant as specified in its charter) INC. Delaware (State or other jurisdicti incorporation or organiz 27-3181608 (I.R.S.
-Employer • Identification No.) 955 Massachusetts Avenue Cambridge, Massach (Address of principal executi usetts 02139 (Zip Code) (857) 529-8300 (Registrant's telephone number, including area code) - Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which regist Common Stock XFOR The Nasdaq Stock Market LL s filed all reports required to be filed by Section 13 or 15(d) of the ant was required to file such reports), and (2) has been subject to su ie preceding bmitted electronically every Interactive Data File required to be su on this (or for such shorter period that the registrant was required to si on S-T (§ Indicate by check mark whether the registrant is a la rge accelerated filer, an accelerated filer, a non-accelerated filer, a sler," "accelerated filer," "smaller reporting company," and "emergi smaller reporting company, or an emerging Large accelerated filer Accelerated filer X Non-accelerated filer Smaller reporting company \boxtimes Emerging growth company \boxtimes financial accounting standards provided pursuant to nark if the registrant has elected not to use the extended transition p Section 13(a) of the Exchange Act. ⊠ lell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes sed As of July 30, 2020, the registrant had 16,176,154 sh nares of common stock outstanding. -
+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common S Stock XFOR The Nasdaq Stock Market LLC equired to be filed by Section 13 or 15(d) of the Securities I and (2) has been subject to such filing requirements for the nonths (or for ally every Interactive Data File required to be submitted purstrant was required to submit such files).
+Yes \boxtimes No \square of this chapter) r, an accelerated filer, a non-accelerated filer, a smaller reporting company," and "emerging growth company" in Rule y.
+See the Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company X Emerging growth company X

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗌 No 🗵

+As of May 3, 2021, the registrant had 23,655,660 shares of common stock outstanding.